-Recurrent Subvention for the Academic Year 2014/15 was up to December 2014.
-No Development Subvention funded by the Government to the OUT since 2013/14 academic year.
+\ Recurrent Subvention for the Fiscal Year 2015/2016 was up to June 2016.
+No Development Subvention funded by the Government to the OUT since 2013/14 Fiscal Year.

 The development budget has been falling both in nominal and real terms between the financial years 1995/96 and 2005/2006.
 The share of estimated development budget to the actual allocation has also been falling; although for some years (i.e. 2006/07, 2008/09 and 2009/10 only) this ratio increased, but such an increase was largely influenced by the low level of estimated budget.
 The approved development tranches that have been allocated to the OUT were quite arbitrary and were not based on existing development plans.
 From 2006/07 fiscal year, the share of development fund increased compared to the previous year.
 However, in 2010/11 and 2011/12 no development funds have been released to OUT with exception of the funds for construction of the ten (10) floor Tourism building using World Bank funds loaned to the Government totalling TZS 3,592,379,377.30.
 In the academic year 2012/13 only 124,000,000/- TZS was released by the Government from local sources purposely for renovation of one of the Regional centres.
+Since then no Development Subvention funded by the Government to the OUT